 Sorry, no. PlusBus is an integrated ticket that has to be bought and used with a train ticket.
 So you must be travelling by both the train and bus in order to buy and use PlusBus .

-Yes, a valid PlusBus ticket gives you unlimited bus travel on all bus and tram services of participating operators' in each rail-served town for the day or period that your ticket covers.
-So you can make as many bus journeys as you like, anywhere within the PlusBus zone.
+A valid PlusBus ticket gives you unlimited travel on all bus and tram services of participating operators' in each rail-served town for the day or period that your ticket covers.

 Yes, the tram networks listed below do accept PlusBus tickets for travel on their services:-